Jasper ter Heide

-Jasper ter Heide (born 29 March 1999) is a Dutch professional footballer of Korean descent.
-He plays as a right back.
+Jasper ter Heide (born 29 March 1999) is a Dutch professional footballer.
+He plays as a right-back.

 Club career

 Ter Heide made his Eerste Divisie debut for Jong Ajax on 17 August 2018 in a game against Roda JC Kerkrade as a 63rd-minute substitute for Dani de Wit.

 On 31 January 2023, Ter Heide's contract with Cambuur was terminated by mutual consent.
+On 15 March 2023, Ter Heide signed with Spanish side La Nucía.